matthieu74/myBlog/README.md

-before working on this project, you need :
+__before working on this project, you need:__
-- to install TOMCAT APPACH, PHP 7 and MYSQL, the best way is to install WAMP or LAMP solution
+- to install TOMCAT APPACH, PHP 7 and MYSQL: the best way is to install WAMP or LAMP solution
 - to install COMPOSER
-- creating the database of the blog : use the sql script 'myblog.sql'
+- to create the database of the blog : use the sql script 'myblog.sql'
-- to install several php library, in the project directory run the following command : php composer.phar update
+- to install several php libraries, in the project directory run the following command : php composer.phar update

 __now you have to configure your project:__
 *myBlog/app/config/Config.yml*